Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Description: you will find a database to know how to count the pourcentage in breton.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/C'h.%2006.%20Breton-percentage
 - C'h.05.
 How to read the clock in Breton.
-    - Description in this file you will find one of the most complete ways to know how to read the clock in Breton..
+    - Description in this file you will find one of the most complete ways to know how to read the clock in Breton.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet-/blob/master/C'h.07.%20How%20to%20read%20the%20clock%20in%20Breton

 - Ch.
 01. New way to count in letters: